The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 Who do you think has better knowledge and experience of mutual funds?

-Whom do you think can make better decisions on mutual fund investments?
+Who do you think can make better decisions on mutual fund investments?

 How are you planning to invest?
 Through a financial planner or by yourself?

-If you have a certified professional financial planner who is trustworthy, accountable, with credentials (Qualification, experience, and achievements) and credibility (positive reviews and ratings), won’t you choose him while investing through mutual funds?
+If you have a certified professional financial planner who is trustworthy, and accountable, with credentials (Qualification, experience, and achievements) and credibility (positive reviews and ratings), won’t you choose him while investing through mutual funds?

 What is the benefit of having a financial planner?